Liberia coronavirus lockdown off to chaotic start

 “We have put into place measures to ensure there is not a recurrence of that situation,” he said.
 “We are working as a community ... providing information that corona is here, (applying) all health protocols announced by the ministry of health.”

-As the virus’ spread accelerates in Africa, with more than 13,000 cases now reported across the continent, some countries have ordered full lockdowns, while others have imposed curfews or more limited restrictions in an effort to limit the impact on people who live hand to mouth from the informal economy.

-Rights activists in several countries have reported instances of brutality by police enforcing lockdowns or curfews.

-Liberia has so far confirmed at least 48 cases of the coronavirus, including five deaths.
-(Reporting by Derick Snyder and James Giahyue; Writing by Aaron Ross; Editing by Alex Richardson)
+Reporting by Derick Snyder and James Giahyue; Writing by Aaron Ross; Editing by Alex Richardson